Mael-RABOT/Pandoc/tests/example.md

 ---
-title: Syntaxe MARKDOWN
+title: Syntaxe
 author: Fornes Leo
 date: 2024-01-01
 ---

-This document is a simple example of the MARKDOWN syntax.
+This document is a simple example.

 Every syntax element is displayed in this document.